JScearcy/rust-doc-viewer/README.md

     3.)
 Testing and build automation

-## Upcoming changes

 ## Release Notes

+### 1.0.7

+* Fix bug improperly discovering docs in a Rust workspace (Not VS Code workspace)

 ### 1.0.6

-- List rust folders with rust standard structure
+* List rust folders with rust standard structure
-- Open multiple Rust docs per workspace (i.e. a workspace with multiple Rust projects)
+* Open multiple Rust docs per workspace (i.e. a workspace with multiple Rust projects)

 ### 1.0.5

-- `vscode` dependencies contained a vulnerability.
+* `vscode` dependencies contained a vulnerability.
 Updated package to latest with no gulp dependency
-- `js-yaml` contained vulnerabilities.
+* `js-yaml` contained vulnerabilities.
 Updated via `npm audit fix`
-- Add ability to handle untitled workspaces
+* Add ability to handle untitled workspaces

 ### 1.0.4

-- Add icon and update banner
+* Add icon and update banner

 ### 1.0.3

-- Remove configuration until it can be used and is fully functional
+* Remove configuration until it can be used and is fully functional
-- Fix nested navigation path resolution
+* Fix nested navigation path resolution

 ### 1.0.2

-- Update README with more setup information
+* Update README with more setup information

 ### 1.0.1

-- Fix issue finding generated docs
+* Fix issue finding generated docs

 ### 1.0.0

-- Initial release of Rust Doc Viewer
+* Initial release of Rust Doc Viewer